Steam, scrub, soap suds and a silky massage. Ahhhh…

 4) Ritz-Carlton Istanbul hammam

-Spa Soul at the Ritz-Carlton:
+Spa Soul at the Ritz-Carlton

-At the spa in the Ritz-Carlton Istanbul – in the cocoon of its marble Turkish hammam couples suite – a steam, scrub and soap bubble massage helped us get over jetlag on one visit to Istanbul.
+In this cocoon a steam, scrub and soap bubble massage helped us get over jetlag on one visit to Istanbul.

-Ritz-Carlton hotel:
+Ritz-Carlton hotel

-The high-rise hotel is right around the corner from Istiklal Street, the famous pedestrian-only shopping avenue (be sure to duck into the pretty glass-covered “Flower Passage”).
+Near Taksim Square, the high-rise hotel is right around the corner from Istiklal Street, the famous pedestrian-only shopping avenue (be sure to duck into the pretty glass-covered “Flower Passage”).

 Ritz-Carlton Istanbul: Check rates and availability